 This paper adds to the intermediary asset pricing literature (see He and Krishnamurthy (2018) for a survey) by studying the role of intermediary competition in asset prices.
 Relative to the focus on balance sheet cost in studies such as Jermann (2019) and Fleckenstein and Longstaff (2020), this paper surfaces intermediary competition as a complementary angle to interpreting funding spreads involving repo-financed securities.
-To the extent that the competitive landscape varies in different funding markets, my results provide a micro-foundation for the segmentation in secured versus unsecured funding spreads documented by Siriwardane, Sundarem, and Wallen (2021).
-More broadly, this paper emphasizes that financing rates used to price assets can differ from observed rates in wholesale funding markets, a point similarly made by van Binsbergen, Diamond, and Grotteria (2021) in regard to the options market.
+To the extent that the competitive landscape varies in different funding markets, my results provide a micro-foundation for the segmentation in secured versus unsecured funding spreads documented by Siriwardane et al. (2021).
+More broadly, this paper emphasizes that financing rates used to price assets can differ from observed rates in wholesale funding markets, a point similarly made by van Binsbergen et al. (2021) in regard to the options market.

 This study also contributes to the recent stream of research on market power in wholesale funding: by employing three innovative approaches, I provide the first quantification of such market power.
-First, I tailor a supply-and-demand framework, informed by the new facts that I document, to capture Triparty agents' joint price and quantity decisions.
-This approach departs from the traditionally sole emphasis on pricing and search frictions in over-the-counter markets (e.g., Duffie, Gârleanu, and Pedersen (2005), Hendershott et al. (2020)).
-Moreover, in contrast to the discrete choice model increasingly employed in finance (e.g., Koijen and Yogo (2018), Benetton (2021), Di Maggio, Egan, and Franzoni (2022)), my lender's model is bespoke to reflect portfolio allocation considerations that lead to the simultaneous selection of multiple choices at the optimum.
-The modeling style takes inspiration from Martin and Yurukoglu (2017), Crawford et al. (2018), and Kim, Allenby, and Rossi (2002) in the industrial organization literature.
+First, I tailor a supplyand-demand framework, informed by the new facts that I document, to capture Triparty agents' joint price and quantity decisions.
+This approach departs from the traditionally sole emphasis on pricing and search frictions in over-the-counter markets (e.g., Duffie et al. (2005), Hendershott et al. (2020)).
+Second, in contrast to the discrete choice model increasingly employed in finance (e.g., Koijen and Yogo (2018), Benetton (2021), Di Maggio et al. (2022)), my lender's model is bespoke to reflect portfolio allocation considerations that lead to the simultaneous selection of multiple choices at the optimum.
+The modeling style takes inspiration from Martin and Yurukoglu (2017), Crawford et al. (2018), and Kim et al. (2002) in the industrial organization literature.
 Third, this paper explores preferences instead of market structures as the source of market power.
-In the foreign exchange market, dealers' market power owes to the quarter-end regulatory implementation that limits the number of active dealers (Wallen (2020)), and in the European repo market, dealers' market power arises from customers' isolation in a core-periphery network (Eisenschmidt, Ma, and Zhang (2021)).
+In the foreign exchange market, dealers' market power owes to the quarterend regulatory implementation that limits the number of active dealers (Wallen, 2020), and in the European repo market, dealers' market power arises from customers' isolation in a core-periphery network (Eisenschmidt et al., 2021).
 In contrast, the Triparty market features many large and well-connected counterparties active on both sides of the market.
-The preferences that grant Triparty dealers market power - for example, the aversion to concentration motivated by operational rather than credit risks - could be applicable in other centrally-cleared derivatives markets, and beyond the financial system in areas such as supply chain management.
+The preferences that grant Triparty dealers market power - for example, the aversion to concentration motivated by operational rather than credit risks could be applicable in other centrally-cleared derivatives markets, and beyond the financial system in areas such as supply chain management.

 This paper examines market power in wholesale funding through an in-depth study of the Triparty repo market.
 In so doing, I advance the understanding of the Triparty repo market and related short-term money markets.
 The Triparty repo market has long drawn the attention of scholars.
-Examples include Krishnamurthy, Nagel, and Orlov (2014), Copeland, Martin, and Walker (2014), Martin, Skeie, and Thadden (2014), Hu, Pan, and Wang (2021), Weymuller (2013), Han, Nikolaou, and Tase (2022) and Anbil and Zeynep (2018).
-To this vibrant literature, I add new empirical facts, and use these facts to discipline a structural model that generates the first joint determination of rate and volume.
-The structural model highlights the economic forces that motivate agents, and sheds light on dealer intermediation by quantifying otherwise unobserved market power.
-Dealers' intermediation of repo funding has profound implications for asset pricing, yet data on this remain elusive.
-Studies that try to examine and explain repo intermediation have therefore relied on theory or proprietary or indirect data (e.g., Infante (2019), Gorton
+Examples include Krishnamurthy et al. (2014), Copeland et al. (2014), Martin et al. (2014), Hu et al. (2021), Weymuller (2013), Han et al. (2022) and Anbil and